Plan of God

 Isaiah 59:2 Your iniquities [sins] have separated between you and your God, and your sins have hid His face from you, that He will not hear you.

-However, because of repentance, faith and conversion, Church brethren are able to avail themselves of God's reconciliation.
-The greatest part of this evil world is not ready to believe and do what Jesus says.
+However, because of repentance, faith and conversion, Church brethren are able to avail themselves of God’s reconciliation.
+The greatest part of this evil world is not yet ready to believe and do what Jesus says.
+They do not possess His uncompromising standards.

 Mt.
 Sinai was the physical type of the spiritual Mt.
 Zion.
 Now, Jesus has given His Church brethren access to the throne of God.
 God is no longer unapproachable.
 God the Father, through Jesus Christ, has made Himself open to them, and will share His immortality with believers.
 John describes Jesus as being as brilliant as the sun itself in Revelation 1:13-16.
 But what about the resurrected saints?